Marlyn-Mayienga/Historia_Website/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose design was used, Cindy Shin.
 - Inspiration
 - etc